bhargav3/rordata-devops-challenge/README.md

+**NOTE**

 ````
 I'm just doing the below challenge for the fun of it.
-If you are looking for a career in devops in rordata, see below for details.
+If you are looking for a career in devops in rordata,
+see below for details.
 ````

 # Problem Set for Devops